bytefish/bytefish.de/blog/aspnetcore_rebac.md

 I would suggest to use them.

-Now while I understand the reasoning for a `ProblemDetailsFactory`, `ProblemDetailsService`, some "Exception Handler Lambdas" and `ErrorHandlerMiddleware`, the upcoming `IExceptionHandler` and `IProblemDetailsService` and whatnot..., I find the current state in .NET 7 highly confusing... and prefer to not deal with it.

-I think for this application we can get away with an `ApplicationErrorHandler`, that handles the specific exceptions and transforms them into an `ObjectResult` to return.
+I think for this application we can get away with an `ApplicationErrorHandler`, that handles the specific exceptions and transforms them into an `ObjectResult`.
 A younger me would have tried to make it as generic as possible.
 These days, I prefer doing the stuff in the most straightforward way.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.